 the forward speed.

-it's only going to cost you 6 amps per hour.
-I don't know anyone who runs
+it is only going to use 6 amps per hour.
+I do not know anyone who runs

-a boat full-tilt for more than a half hour so even if you go up to Speed 4, you're
+a boat full-tilt for more than a half hour to reach shore so even if you go up to Speed 4, you

 still within the 50% factor of a lawn mower battery by the time you return

 Of course a larger battery means your run time is extended.